countless-integers/countless-integers.github.io/_posts/2015-09-17-put-requests-to-zf2-restful-controller.markdown

 title: PUT requests to ZF2 RESTful controller
 date: 2015-09-17
 published: true
+categories: development
-categories: php zf2 rest put
+tags: php zf2
 ---

 I've recently came across a problem writing a CRUD panel that made my reconsider what I knew about REST and/or request